Youth Education Support (YES) Center is an after-school tutoring and enrichment program for 4th and 5th grade students.

 Our team this year was Jane Ragsdale, Mitch Mitchell, Kristi Vandenberg, and Ross Newstead.
 We travelled with a larger team organized through Let Hope Begin Here, a small non-profit headed by Jane’s long time family friend, Dr. Scott Robertson.
 We helped to dig and lay the foundation, but one week doesn’t get a house built.
 These videos, sent from the villagers, show the final results, and they are wonderful!

-Our AGM is an annual project of the Missions and Outreach Ministry of First Presbyterian Church and is held around Thanksgiving time.
+Our Alternative Gift Market or, AGM for short, is an annual project of the Missions and Outreach Ministry of First Presbyterian Church.
+It is held annually around Thanksgiving time.
 In the past years, the AGM has included fair trade items for sale that support artisans and farmers from all over the globe, as well as providing information about and the opportunity to donate to ministries providing disaster relief, clean water and solar power, micro loans, education, sustainable farming opportunities and medical care.
-Buying fair trade gifts or making donations in honor of family and friends provides an “alternative” to the traditional gifts and allows you to make a difference with meaningful gifts that keep on giving.
+Buying fair trade gifts at the AGM in honor of family and friends provides an “alternative” to the traditional gifts and allows you to make a difference with meaningful gifts that keep on giving.
+Can’t make it to the AGM this year?
+You can always donate to these missions through the FPC online giving platform through the month of November.